odoonz/odoonz-addons/account_anglosaxon_financial/README.rst

 button, this will default to being a financial invoice.
 If creation comes from a sale or purchase, it will default to stock.
 In a supplier invoice, adding a purchase order automatically changes to stock.

-With credit notes, when the reversal wizard shows an additional dropdown is shown to choose between stock and financial.
-This will only affect reversals.
-If selecting reverse and modify, these will always be stock invoices.
-In part this is due to a limitation in Odoo reversal logic, and in part there is a particular case where even if stock is unaffected we still want to have stock entries, namely where the wrong supplier or customer was used.
-And in all other cases, the stock figures either balance out, or if changing quantities, they should be changed.

 Known issues / Roadmap
 ======================